miethe/aws-mfa-script/README.md

 # aws-mfa-script
 Script to fetch an MFA token for you to use temporary aws access credentials.

 Tested on MacOS Catalina, should at least also work on Linux devices.
+Requires oath-toolkit for auto-gen.

 The profile name should be the name of the profile stanza in your `~/.aws/credentials` file as used by the aws-cli.